seemethere/devservers/src/devservers/crds/README.md

 #### Managing a DevServer Lifecycle with a Context Manager

 You can let the SDK handle creation **and** automatic cleanup by using the `DevServer` object as a context manager.
-When the `with` block exits—whether normally or via an exception—the resource is deleted.
+When the `with` block is entered, the resource is created and the client **waits for it to become ready** (i.e., status phase is `Running`).
+When the block exits—whether normally or via an exception—the resource is deleted.

+This behavior makes it much simpler to write robust, synchronous code without manual polling.

 ```python
 from devservers.crds.devserver import DevServer